DivyaJyothiGangarapu/Training/notes.md

 - we cant squash merged commits
 - git rebase -i HEAD~2
 - 2 is the no. of comits, it may be 2,3,4,...
+- change the commit history.
+- rename the commit.

+#

+### MERGE COMMIT VS REBASE

+- Git merge keeps the commit sequence intact by combining the histories of the two branches into a single branch.
+Git rebase, on the other hand, rewrites history by putting changes from one branch at the beginning of another, resulting in a more organized, linear project history.it adds total branch to the other branch,if in rebase we can search the commit from log using binary search method. git command (git bisect)
+- point of rebase is to make the history in straight line.
+- git pull -- rebase dev
+- git pull --rebase origin dev

+#

+#### Merge Conflict

+arise when two people have changed the same lines in a file, or if one developer deleted a file while another developer was modifying it.when both tries to merge the commits ,conflict arises.

+#

+- delete a branch
+  git branch - D branch_name

+#

+### Key terms

+- configuration mgmt
+- system-code
+- CI(configuration item) => git => files
+- release mgmt
+- configuration mgmt and release mgmt is related +

+#

+#### git blame command

+git blame file_name

+#

+### Configuration management

+- CI (deals with the git and the codes.)
+- Audit (git blame,git diff)
+- baseline (are save points. there are 2 one is commit and other is tags i.e version)
+- Accounting i.e. tool to track the person, the task is assigned (git log, git blame)
+- change mgmt i.e (process of adding the new changes, quality, features )
+  change mgmt is maintained by creating branches, pull req.

+#

+## benifits

+1. traceability - who did? why did?
+2. code quality and consistency
+3. Back up - reduces the risks and errors
+4. change management - maintains is easy, impressive and easy work,smooth.

+#

+### Release Manangement

+- planning (proper plan when release should happen,2 weeks to QA, 1 month to customer i.e. BRANCHING STRATEGY)
+- Goverance(who is in authority, development-developer,testing- QA enginnerr,devops,i.e access to whom )
+- scheduling (maintaining sprints,agile)
+- Automation (CI/CD makes release mgmt very easy)
+- contigency (backup) if any issue arises from customer,if bugfix takes time,cant wait upto that long, then roll back is done,

+#

+## CI/CD

+release mgmt tools are mostly PAAS (where it is a platform which is pre installed all the setup just waiting for the code)

+- netliply,junkin,circle CI
+- in build step, the whole code is reduced into single line that makes the storage less and makes fast.

+### saas

+all apps that provides the services

+google,proclink,insta,snap

+### paas

+they give the environment ,we have to build the app,gives platform to build ur customized thing. netlipy, render,raleway,uroko

+### iaas

+PC(100-1000),Azure,AWS

+#

+#### code => commit => pull request => reviewer => approve => merge into master

+#

+## NETLIFY PROCESS

+1. merge to master, if the new code is available in master, netlify will take new code
+2. Build : (uglify)removes comments, spaces,shorten variables intlo single line code
+3. Automation test : Selenium(java),cyuprus(js) if test fails it stop and report it to team,if pass next step.
+4. goes to customer

+### TEXT STYLING

+1. font-size
+2. font-weight
+3. font-style
+4. color

+gamet- grp of colors(SRGB)if 100% its good computer

+### TEXT STYLING 2

+1. text-transform(uppercase,lowercase)
+2. text-align(right, left)
+3. text-decoration
+4. letter spacing
+5. line-height

+- font size and line height should be inversely proportion,to avoid rereadability,